paynl/opencart4-plugin/README.md

 #### Installing

 1. Download the latest .zip file (paynl.ocmod.zip) and upload it into *Extensions* > *Installer* > *Upload*
-2. Install the *Pay.
-Payments for Opencart 4* Extension
+2. Now the extension *Pay.
+Payments for Opencart 4* Extension should be visible
+3. Press the green install button on the right side
+4. Follow the *Setup* section below to continue.

 ##### Setup